KiwiSingh/AbletonRPC/README.md

 **Q.** Why give so many permissions to the `__init.py__` and `abletonrpc.py` scripts?

 **A.** Because macOS - like many things Apple - (unfortunately) has a very odd approach to security.
-You can try and run `abletonrpc.py` without granting said permissions, but if you get any strange errors in stdout, it is likely a permissions issue.
+You can try running `abletonrpc.py` without granting said permissions, but if you get any strange errors in stdout, it is likely a permissions issue.

 **Q.** Where do I contact you regarding questions about this project?